 Disclosures or information may be received from pupils, parents or other members of the public.
 School recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
-Accordingly all staff will handle disclosures with sensitivity (insert school arrangements to ensure that pupils with communication difficulties are enabled to express themselves to a member of staff with appropriate skills) Currently in our school we would seek further advice from North Yorkshire County Council Specialists for support as no staff are trained in alternative communications due to our current needs.
+Accordingly all staff will handle disclosures with sensitivity being mindful of the communication needs of some children and using their preferred method of communication where possible.